madison-freeman/brain-tumor-classification-model/README.md

 8. [Acknowledgements](#ack)

 ## Overview <a name="overview"></a>
 Brain tumors account for 85% to 90% of all primary central nervous system tumors around the world, with the highest incidence and mortality belonging to high HDI regions.
-With some image classification techniques, I was able to train a model which could then not only determine the presence of a tumor from Brain MRI Scan but also classify the tumor into one of the following types: Glioma, Meningioma, Pituitary Tumor.
+With some image classification techniques, we were able to train a model which could then not only determine the presence of a tumor from Brain MRI Scan but also classify the tumor into one of the following types: Glioma, Meningioma, Pituitary Tumor.

 ## Getting Started <a name="getting-started"></a>